KomodoPlatform/Documentation.rst.old/docs/source/barterDEX/install-ETOMIC-barterDEX.rst

 	**THIS GUIDE IS HIGHLY EXPERIMENTAL, DON'T TRY UNLESS YOU KNOW WHAT YOU ARE DOING!**

 **This guide will set you up with ETH swaps in BarterDEX.
 If you are not looking for non ETH based token swap, please follow this** :doc:`installation guide </barterDEX/install-barterDEX-CLI>` **.
 The project is still in development.
-It is for ETH testnet, but mainnet for the BTC protocol coins.
 This guide may change accordingly in the future.
 Make sure you are following the latest guide before reporting anything is broken.**

 Installation steps
 ==================